 To generate a solution, run the CMake GUI.
 Specify Where is the source code and Where to build the binaries, then run Configure.
 As a generator, pick Visual Studio 2017 x64 or Visual Studio 2019 x64 (or one of the other Supported Platforms).

 The screenshot above shows a common setup.
 Noteworthy are the following points:

 EZ_ENABLE_QT_SUPPORT Disable this setting, if you want to compile EZ without Qt.
 This will remove all editor code and several tools from the final solution.
 The default is on.
 When possible the EZ CMake scripts will automatically download Qt libraries and set everything up for you.
 On configurations for which we do not support fully automatic setup, you need to install Qt manually and then set set EZ_QT_DIR to its installation folder.

-EZ_BUILD_FMOD Enable this, if you want to add Fmod sound support to your build.
-You need to have the fmod prerequisites installed for this to work.
+EZ_BUILD_FMOD Enable this, if you want to FMOD sound support in your build.
+The default is on.